Young Alumni Achievement Award

-The Young Alumni Achievement Award was created in 2012 to recognize Millersville University baccalaureate graduates identified as being outstanding in their professions (careers) and to present such alumni to current Millersville University students as examples of exemplar achievement.
-All baccalaureate graduates of Millersville University, between 5-20 years at time of nomination, who have recorded notable accomplishments in their chosen professions are eligible for this award.
-The young alumni achievers will be invited to hold seminars, presentations and/or panel discussions on topics related to their professions.
+The Young Alumni Achievement Award was created in 2012 to recognize Millersville University baccalaureate graduates identified as being outstanding in their professions and to present such alumni to current Millersville University students as examples of exemplar achievement.
+All baccalaureate graduates of Millersville University, within the past 5-20 years at time of nomination, who have recorded notable accomplishments in their chosen professions are eligible for this award.
+The young alumni achievers may be invited to hold seminars, presentations and/or panel discussions on topics related to their professions.

 The Nominations & Awards Committee of the Millersville University Alumni Association works in conjunction with the Deans of Millersville University’s three undergraduate schools to nominate, identify and select candidates for the award.

 Those who have graduated from Millersville University within the past 5-20 years who have recorded notable accomplishments in their chosen professions are eligible.
 Each year, one outstanding alumnus/na from each undergraduate school of Millersville University is chosen to receive the award.
 To nominate an alumnus/na, complete the Young Alumni Achievement Award nomination form.

 Please list applicable information in each of the following categories and attach 2-3 letters of recommendation in addition to the nominator's summary.
 Please follow the nomination format closely.
 Additional attachments of information other than those requested below will not be considered during the selection process.

 - Nominator's summary explaining why this person should be chosen for this award and the professional and community service achievements that qualify the candidate for this award.

 - Relevant employment positions held.